Channel

 PROTO_FILE: The path to a single protocol file;

-GENCODE_PATH: The path to store the generated stub code;
+GENCODE_PATH: The path where the generated stub code will be stored;

 Usage example: